 You need to have a yellow fever vaccination certificate and they ask to see this.

 The Tanzanian immigration officer will stamp your passport.
 Then you will need to take a printout of your visa and COVID test certificate to Kenyan immigration.
-If you have not got an e-visa, you can get a visa on arrival depending on which country you’re a passport holder of.
+If you have not got an e-visa, you can get a visa on arrival depending on which country you’re a passport holder.
 Kenyan immigration officers will ask you a few questions, such as why you are in the country.
 Kenyan immigration will also require proof of return ticket.
 When you have cleared Kenyan immigration, your luggage will go through security checks again, and you will be free to leave and enter Kenya.

 Would you do a road trip to cross the borders to another country?